tim-taylor/evobee/doc/markdown/evobee-odd.md

 # EvoBee high level description

 This document provides a high-level description of the EvoBee agent based simulation platform.
-It follows the *ODD* protocol (Overview, Design concepts, and Details) proposed by [Grimm et al][@Grimm2010] as a standardised format for the description of agent-based models.
+It follows the *ODD* protocol (Overview, Design concepts, and Details) proposed by Grimm et al.[^Grimm2010] as a standardised format for the description of agent-based models.
 ```
-[@Grimm2010]: http://dx.doi.org/10.1016/j.ecolmodel.2010.08.019 "The ODD protocol: A review and first update"
+[^Grimm2010]: http://dx.doi.org/10.1016/j.ecolmodel.2010.08.019 "The ODD protocol: A review and first update"
 ```

 ## Purpose